 It is said that the cooks in the royal kitchens marinated the meat in yogurt, fried onions and spices before cooking it for the emperor’s dinner table, and after the initial braising of the meat, the dum-pukth method was initiated until completion, or open lid simmering, but the temperature was always controlled hence the yogurt was never allowed to curd.

-Citizens – I hope you will gird your culinary loins and give this complex dish once reserved only for the Emperor of India a try!
-The use of silver foil, known as varq ( वरख in Hindi ) and can be purchased online at Amazon here.
+The use of silver foil, known as varq ( वरख in Hindi ) is very traditional as a lavish garnish and can be purchased online at Amazon here.